MeTP/Calculator/README.md

 ## Tests

-Unit tests based on CxxTest also included.
+Unit tests based on CxxTest. https://github.com/CxxTest/cxxtest.git

 To run them you can run these commands:

 make tests / ./runtests.sh - just run tests and print out a success rate.